-We will also practise any steps you have to access your property.
-If you are using a frame to mobilise, we will give you two frames, one for unstains and one for downstains.
-We will also frames, one for upstairs and one for downstairs.
+If you are using a frame to mobilise, we will give you two frames, one for upstairs and one for downstairs.
 We will also provide you with one crutch to complete the stairs.

 The rule is:-

 Non-operated leg goes up first,